Stepping into the Software 3.0 Era

 Circular skill calls

-• Feature Envy: A skill excessively references another skill's data
+• Feature Envy: One skill over-referencing another’s data

-• Duplication: Identical prompts copy-pasted across multiple skills
+• Duplication: Similar prompts scattered across multiple skills

 // Traditional service layer